パスワードの安全性を高める

 In-built password managers aren't popular among large teams that collaborate on projects.
 In a survey, employees in the technical sector used in-built password managers for 15-50 login credentials and third-party password managers for over 100 password-protected accounts.
 Employees contained more passwords in third-party managers.

-But why?
 There's a perception that in-built password managers are a better fit for personal passwords — logins for banking, email, and streaming accounts.
-So many teams use third-party password managers for shared files, folders, and other projects.
+Most teams use third-party password managers for shared files, folders, and other projects.

 What Are the Benefits of Third-Party Password Managers Like TeamPassword?